oasislabs/oasis-rs/README.md

 The `Xargo.toml` can be used to create a custom Rust `libstd` that has wasm syscalls enabled.
 This allows using `println!` and `panic!` directly without creating custom extern fns.
-Compile using `--target=wasm32-unknown-unknown` to use Rust implementaitons for symbols like `memcpy`; use `--target=wasm32-unknown-emscripten` to use platform-provided versions.
+Compile using `--target=wasm32-unknown-unknown` to use Rust impls for symbols like `memcpy`; use `--target=wasm32-unknown-emscripten` to use platform-provided versions.

 ## Usage